google/j2cl/transpiler/vmbootstrap/README.md

+# Contained here is VM bootstrap JS logic.

+## Expectations
-VMBootstrap is the collection of native JS logic that needs to be available to transpiled output but that is not part of the JRE but references to the JRE.
+- Needs to be available to transpiled output
+- Is not part of the JRE
+- References the JRE.

 For example the implementation of the Java "assert" keyword is not JRE logic so it is implemented in a separate location, but it does